 Our findings show that nearly all (94%) of the Asian companies in the Index are either not managing critical risks or are failing to disclose basic information.

 - In general, Asian dairy companies score higher than any other protein category.
 This differs from the global index where European aquaculture companies lead the sector.

-- 26 Asian companies, worth $120 billion, rank as ‘high risk’ on overall management of ESG risks.
+- 26 Asian companies, worth $120 billion, rank as ‘high risk’ on the overall management of ESG risks.

-- Even Charoen Pokphand Foods PCL, the highest scoring firm among the Asian companies, is ranked as ‘medium risk.’.
+- Even Charoen Pokphand Foods PCL, the highest-scoring firm among the Asian companies, is ranked as ‘medium risk.’.

 - Only four Asian companies score high enough to be considered “medium risk”.
 These are Charoen Pokphand Foods PCL, China Shengmu Organic Milk Ltd, Vietnam Dairy Products JSC and WH Group Ltd.